mtimani/StudLicensing/README.md

 > [!WARNING]
 > Do not forget to modify the `studlicensing@gmail.com` email password in the `.env` and `./StudLicensing/backend/app/.env`

+## Start the application + useful commands to restart / reset containers and database
 Start and stop docker containers:
 ```bash
 # Run and build with docker-compose.yml